archernar/vim-session/README.md

 "
 " To capture sessions, define a vim command of the form "
 " command!
-SESSION  :call CaptureSession('$VIMSESSION')
+SESSION  :call CaptureSession('$VIMSESSION', '$VIMWINDOWS')   or " command!
+SESSION  :call CaptureSession('$VIMSESSION')   or
+" command!
+SESSION  :call CaptureSession()
 "
 " ====================================================================================
 " ------------------------------------------